tehwave/peterchrjoergensen.blog.theme/README.md

 git pull origin master
 ```

+After deployment, it is recommended to clear any caches made by plugins.

 ## Development

 The theme is developed using Wordpress and is based on the Twenty Seventeen theme.